YugabyteDB-Samples/ysql-case-studies/ybmt-clstr-mgmt/README.md

 This section shows that, in the default regime, when a PG or YB client session authorizes to use the designed application functionality that a particular database implements, it also enjoys about three-and-a-half thousand privileges that are not needed.
 It's hard to defend using this default regime when, as this section explains, it's straightforward to revoke these superfluous privileges.

 The _template1_ database, in a freshly-created cluster, has schemas called _"pg_catalog"_ and _"information_schema_".
-Together, they house about 3.3K "schema objects of interest" — i.e. objects upon each of which the appropriate privilege to allow its use has been granted to _public_, and where their consequent availability can reasonably be considered to violate the principle of least privileges.
+Together, they house about 3.3K "schema-objects of interest" — i.e. objects upon each of which the appropriate privilege to allow its use has been granted to _public_, and where their consequent availability can reasonably be considered to violate the principle of least privileges.

 Try this exercise in any newly-created tenant database, like _d0_, in a YBMT cluster.